ttappr/powershell-interactor/README.md

 The browser has security measures that are intended to protect extensions from pages and other extensions gaining unsafe access.
 The manifest file for this extension should be free of any rules that would allow such access.
-However, it's prodent not to take this security for granted.
+However, it's prudent not to take this security for granted.
 Only implement features you need, and restrict their access as much as possible to mitigate any "what if" scenarios should they ever occur.